La Réunion (Dallas): Legacy

 Many colonists went on to become prominent citizens in Dallas or Texas after the dissolution of the colony.
-Notable naturalists Jacob Boll and his protege Julien Reverchon played important roles in documentation the flora of the American West.
+Notable naturalists Jacob Boll and his protege Julien Reverchon played important roles in documenting the flora of the American West.
 Reverchon was also a celebrated professor of botany at Baylor University College of Medicine and Pharmacy in Dallas.
 Swiss colonist Benjamin Long was twice mayor of Dallas and also recruited a significant number of his countrymen to immigrate to the city.

 Colonists Henry Boll and Jacob Nussbaumer were very early settlers and significant landowners in Old East Dallas.
 The Wilson Block on Swiss Avenue was built by a descendent of the colonists.

 The first brewery and butcher shop in Dallas were established by former colonists from La Réunion.

-Starting in the 1880s, former colonist and geologist Emil Remond bought a parcel just west of the original colony and began fabricating bricks and cement from the and clay and limestone there.
+Starting in the 1880s, former colonist and geologist Emil Remond bought a parcel just west of the original colony and began fabricating bricks and cement from the clay and limestone near there.
 In 1900, his efforts convinced a group of Galveston investors to establish a factory for the Texas Portland Cement & Lime Company on colony land adjacent to the Texas and Pacific Railroad line.
 The industrial landscape that would develop has had a significant impact on surrounding West Dallas throughout the 20th century.